nicosalm/salm.dev/src/writing/command-line-productivity/index.md

 There's also **Zellij**, a newer multiplexer written in Rust that's more beginner-friendly than tmux with floating panes and better defaults out of the box.

-But I still keep tmux skills sharp---when SSH'd into servers, tmux is often your only real option.
+But I still keep tmux skills sharp; when SSH'd into servers, tmux is often your only real option.

-## Text Editors: Vim and Beyond
+## Text Editors

 Once I had my shell configured and my multiplexer managing my sessions, it was time to talk about the heart of my development workflow: my text editor.